There are approximately a bazillion podcasts out there, so it’s fair to wonder whether the world needs another one.

 Besides, there ain’t nothing (or if there is, I haven’t found it yet) like my new podcast: LIT AF.

 I have loved reading my whole life.
-It makes me sad to know so many bright young people who think reading sucks because they had shitty introductions to the experience.
-Every time a high school English student thanked me for helping them see reading in a new way, I felt humbled and honored – I want to share that feeling with more people.
+It makes me sad to know that so many young people think reading sucks just because they had a lousy introduction to the experience.
+When I taught high school literature, I felt humbled and honored every time a student thanked me for helping them see reading in a new way.
+I want to share that feeling with more people.

 2. Literature deserves better